Skip over main navigation

 Travel and Temporary Accommodation

-Circuses often travel, meaning that animals are kept in temporary housing which cannot meet their most basic welfare needs.
-Reduced to pacing back and forth on the back of a lorry, lions and tigers are denied freedom.
-Elephants who would roam for miles in the wild spend their nights chained by their legs.
-Horses and zebra live in makeshift stalls in tents.
+Circuses travel for months at a time, meaning that animals are kept in temporary housing which cannot meet their most basic welfare needs.
+Confined regularly to small compartments in vans and trailers to travel, and kept in makeshift tents on site, circus animals are denied the freedom to act on their natural instincts.
 Animals trapped in these enclosures in circuses have been seen pacing, rocking, swaying - these stressed behaviours are often seen in animals in captivity.

 Exposing Cruelty

-We lobby Government and councils to ban animal circuses
+We lobby the government and councils to ban animal circuses.

 Published: 2nd November, 2017